InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

-\textbf{Metrics.} The evaluation metrics are divided into three categories: (\textbf{i}) \textit{Human motion quality}: The Fr\'echet Inception Distance (\textbf{FID}) measures the distributional distance between the generated motions and ground truth.
-The MultiModality (\textbf{Multimodality}) and \textbf{Diversity} metrics assess the variance in generated human motion. \textbf{R-Precision} evaluates the consistency between the text and the generated human motion within the latent feature space.
+\textbf{Metrics.} The evaluation metrics are divided into three categories: (\textbf{i}) \textit{Human motion quality}: The Fr\'echet Inception Distance (\textbf{FID}) measures the distance between the generated motion and ground truth.
+The MultiModality (\textbf{Multimodality}) and \textbf{Diversity} metrics assess the variance in generated human motion. \textbf{R-Precision} evaluates the consistency between the text and the generated human motion within the latent space.
 MultiModal distance (\textbf{MM Dist}) is the distance between the motion feature and the text feature.
-We follow~\cite{guo2022generating} to generate motion and text features. (\textbf{ii}) \textit{Interaction quality}: We propose a metric to measure the distance between contact maps of real interactions and those generated (\textbf{CMD}).
+We follow~\cite{guo2022generating} to generate motion and text features. (\textbf{ii}) \textit{Interaction quality}: We propose \textbf{CMD} to measure the distance between contact maps of real interactions and those generated.
 The per-sequence contact map is defined by the percentage of time that each body part is actively in contact.
-The detailed formulation is provided in Sec.~\ref{sec:imple_supp} of supplementary.
-We measure the collision (\textbf{Pene.}~\cite{xu2023interdiff}), which calculates the average percentage of object vertices that have non-negative values in the human signed distance fields~\cite{park2019deepsdf}. (\textbf{iii}) \textit{Object motion accuracy}: The dynamics model's performance in the interaction prediction task~\cite{xu2023interdiff} is evaluated by the accuracy of predicted object motions, including \textbf{Trans.~Err.}, the average distance between predicted and ground truth, and \textbf{Rot.~Err.}, the average distance between the predicted and ground truth.
+The detailed formulation is provided in Sec.~\ref{sec:imple_supp} of the Appendix.
+We also measure the collision (\textbf{Pene.}~\cite{xu2023interdiff}), which calculates the average percentage of object vertices that have non-negative values in the human signed distance fields~\cite{park2019deepsdf}. (\textbf{iii}) \textit{Object motion accuracy}: The dynamics model's performance in the interaction prediction task~\cite{xu2023interdiff} is evaluated by the accuracy of predicted object motion, including \textbf{Trans.~Err.}, the average distance between predicted and ground truth, and \textbf{Rot.~Err.}, the average distance between the predicted and ground truth.